chironb/ChiCLI/README.md

 https://github.com/cc65/cc65/blob/master/asminc/c64.inc

 Known Issues:
+- I need to type up a list of the built-in common aliases.
 - I've got to go through the code and replace every integer variable with either a signed or unsigned char.
 This will save a *bunch* of RAM!
 - It can only load files from the drive it was loaded from.
 Running programs from a different drive issue
 - Exomizer version works inconsistently with loading and running files from within ChiCLI.
 Not sure why, probably needs some tweaking in the way exomizer is configured in terms of memory layout.

 Removals:
+- Due to trying to squeeze every feature into about 50K, the maximum aliases is now 8, but common ones are built-in now.
+- Due, again, to not having enough RAM, the hotkey command can only be 20 characters in size.
 - Removed displaying the file name when using debug-args, since that's not working and isn't an easy fix at the moment
-- Due to trying to squeeze every feature into about 50K, the maximum aliases is now 16 instead of 32
 - Had to remove a few built-in aliases for now because of the 16 limitation.
 - Had to trim more text away from things like about, version, and licence.